Skip to main content

 3

-Add it to your .env
+Add the key to your .env

 TMDB_CACHE_TTL